Sunday, 22 April 2007

 White Horses - Jackie.
 From the school holiday TV series of the same name.
 Carefree, trouble-free times.

-Double click the play button in the middle to go to Youtube to watch and remember.
+Double Click to go to You Tube to watch and remember.

 Song to make love to:

 You Shook Me All Night Long - AC/DC.
-Actually I'm going to cheat and say the whole album - Back in Black.
+In fact, I'll cheat here and say the whole album Back In Black.

 Song to play at your funeral: